 Digital Products

-Creating and selling digital products like online courses, templates, ebooks, or software tools offers the best leverage.
+Creating and selling digital products like online courses, templates, ebooks, or software tools offers the best use.
 You build once and sell repeatedly.
 A well-crafted Notion template pack or a specialized Excel toolkit can generate passive income for months or years after creation.

 Freelance Services